 - Our volunteers can contribute on both tactical and consultative projects — everything from achieving a short-term goal for an organization to helping the nonprofit develop a roadmap for an upcoming project.

-- Via virtual volunteering, our members can connect and add value anywhere throughout the country.
+- Via virtual volunteering, our members can connect and add value to our Chicago nonprofit members anywhere throughout the country.

 - Our nonprofit and volunteer members have 24/7 access to our dynamic and intuitive web-based platform to make meaningful connections anytime, anywhere.

 What types of projects are available via WomenOnCall?

 WomenOnCall helps you connect on skills-based projects that require 10 hours of service or less.
 Our projects fall under the general categories of Business and Financial Operations, Legal, Marketing and Media and Nonprofit Management and Organizational Development.
 For a small sample of possible projects, click here.
 To view our extensive list of project options, upload our worksheet here.

 Registration with WomenOnCall is simple and easy.
 Create an account on WomenOnCall and share your skills, interests and background information in your profile.
 Using the Linkedin connect button, creating a profile is even easier.
 Nonprofits select volunteers based on the skills listed and relevant experience, so it is helpful for you to add detail to your profile.
 Search the list of available projects and respond to the project invitations you receive in your personal email inbox.

 I don’t have 10 hours to give right now, but I would still like to contribute.
 How do I donate?